 The annual convention is unique for a few reasons: 1) it is largest gathering of some of the most active Democrats from around the state; 2) it is the largest annual gathering of Democratic and Legislative leaders; and 3) due to the social nature of the convention (caucus meetings, hospitality suites, breakfasts, off-site events, etc.) important networking opportunities are available.
-In addition, the convention offers multiple training events.
+In addition, the convention offers multiple workshops.

-It is helpful to strategically pick a couple of specific (and realistic) convention goals, for instance: network with folks from another part of the state who are focused on similar issues in order to share best practices, take advantage of particular training, or foster a mentor relationship.
+It is helpful to strategically pick a couple of specific (and realistic) convention goals, for instance: network with folks from another part of the state who are focused on similar issues in order to share best practices, take advantage of particular workshop, or foster a mentor relationship.

 If there are specific people with whom you would like to spend time, set a firm time and location in advance; making clear plans for the weekend beforehand increases your efficiency.
 A convention is a large gathering and it is easy to be overwhelmed or become distracted – plan in advance.

 You may want to approach the weekend as a regional team to ensure all bases get covered.
 For instance, have a conversation with all of the local delegates in advance to make sure that any of the desired workshops, Caucus meetings or networking opportunities are covered by at least one person in your group who will be responsible for providing feedback to your group.

 It is also equally important to take this opportunity to engage with folks with whom you otherwise wouldn’t have face-to-face time.
 Consider stepping outside of your social comfort zone and use the weekend to build a new alliance, increase your network or discover a different (and perhaps more successful approach) in order to increase your local productivity.